syncfusion-content/javascript-docs/js/Chart/Annotations.md

 ---
 layout: post
-title: Chart-Annotations
+title: Chart Annotations
-description: chart annotations
+description: How to add annotations in Essential JavaScript Chart and the different options available to customize its position.
 platform: js
 control: Chart
 documentation: ug